influxdata/flux/docs/new_flux_ideas_and_guide.md

 The following functions can be used in the **Selector Predicate Block**: `first`, `last`, `min`, `max`, `top`, `bottom`

-#### Calling Aggregates and Selectors without Aggregate or Select
+#### Calling Aggregates without the Aggregate function
-The `aggregate` and `select` functions provide a shorthand for computing based on multiple columns.
+The `aggregate` function provides a shorthand for computing multiple aggregates at a time.
 However, the functions passed in can also be called on tables.
 For example:

 ```